USRSE/rse-escience-2022/pages/call.md

 - The RSE perspective on an eScience contribution
 - The non-RSE perspective of collaboration with RSEs in eScience efforts

-These papers will not be part of the SC proceedings, but we will ask the authors of accepted submissions to self-publish their submissions (after revisions, if they so choose) to an archival repository (e.g. Zenodo, figshare, OSF).
-Our website will then provide links to those self-published documents.
-Some submitters will be invited to present their papers at the workshop as lightning talks or to participate as panelists where appropriate.

-Prospective participants are encouraged to submit full papers, to be included in the eScience proceedings, though this is not required.
-In lieu of the official process, we will ask the authors of accepted submissions to self-publish (after revisions, if applicable) to an archival repository (e.g., Zenodo, arxiv).
+For those who choose to submit in lieu of the official process, we will ask the authors of accepted submissions to self-publish (after revisions, if applicable) to an archival repository (e.g., Zenodo, arxiv).
 Our website will then provide links to the self-published documents.

-Accepted submitters will also be invited to present their papers or abstracts at the workshop, after which there will be a short Q&A and then breakout discussion sessions with the larger group of attendees.
+Accepted submitters will also be invited to present at the workshop, after which there will be a short panel discussion and then breakout sessions with the larger group of attendees.

 We particularly encourage submissions from first-time conference presenters